rwdavies/motif_death/README.md

 ### Downloading data

+Analysis is done using the `run.sh` file, which requires manual intervention to note how species are linked to an order.
+For example `goat` is in `artiodactyla`, specified in `run.sh`.
+To use `run.sh` further requires `Snakefile_reference_artiodactyla`, with manual specification of things like the path to the reference genome, the species, etc.

-Run on a head or data node.
+Eventually, `run.sh` is actually run, on a head or data node.
+It requires snakemake to be installed, currently done using `install_snakemake_2.sh` semi-interactively through conda
 ```
+run.sh preprocess all local goat --dryrun ## to check what will be run
-run.sh preprocess all local goat
+run.sh preprocess all local goat ## to run it
 ```

 ### Mapping